AtmolanderMimi/basm/book/src/bf-interpreter.md

 All that I specified about `Aprog` applies to `Amem`.
 The value is the start of the array (at its parking).
-While the memory array is technically not limited by memory, since it cannot ovewrite other memory, it is still practically limited by the (un)efficiency of indexing and the maximum value storable in the cells, limiting the number of indexable cells.
+While the memory array is technically not limited by memory, since it cannot overwrite other memory, it is still practically limited by the (un)efficiency of indexing and the maximum value storable in the cells, limiting the number of indexable cells.